isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/publishing/fmpsandguides.md

 # Publishing using FMPS in AEM Guides

 AEM Guides integration with FrameMaker Publishing Server could be your solution if you are looking for high-quality automated publishing.
-Article will help you in setting up and running FMPS with AEM Guides.
+Article helps you in setting up and running FMPS with AEM Guides.

 ## Compatibility of FMPS with AEM Guides